Join Our Team

 College Supporting Staff Openings

-The Ambulatory Services Coordinator supports the operations of the Clemson CVM Ambulatory Service.
-This position ensures the smooth functioning of day-to-day operations, performs administrative tasks, and provides operational support to the team of veterinary professionals in the ambulatory service.
+The Ambulatory LVT supports the operations of the Clemson CVM Ambulatory Services.
+This position ensures the smooth functioning of day-to-day operations, performs licensed veterinary technician duties, and provides operational support to the team of veterinary professionals in the Ambulatory Services area.
 Performs other duties as assigned.

 Picture Yourself Here